-Some samples from an Auto Takumar 55mm F/2.2 lens with Pentax K5.
+Auto Takumar 55mm sample pictures with Pentax K5.

 A couple of days ago I purchased an M42 to Pentax K-mount adapter so I could use some of my classic M42 mount lenses on my Pentax K5 DSLR.
-One of the first lenses I wanted to try was my Auto Takumar 55mm f/2.2 which I acquired as part of the Pentax S1 kit I bought.
+One of the first lenses I wanted to try was my Takumar 55mm which I acquired as part of the Pentax S1 kit I bought, so this post features some Auto Takumar 55mm sample pictures.

 The adapter I purchased wasn’t one of Pentax’s own units and because I’ve read various scare stories about 3rd party K mount to M42 adapters getting stuck in the camera body, the first thing I did when I received the adapter was remove the locking spring so that I can easily remove the adapter from the camera body at all times.
 Although this means the lens isn’t ‘locked’ onto the body, for a lens as light weight as the Auto Takumar that isn’t a problem.
 I may have to revisit that if I mount a heavier lens like a large telephoto or zoom however.